GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 esy x javert bulk-exec ../test262
 ```

-We then run all of the tests by executing the following commands from within the main Gillian folder:

 The testing should take approximately thirty minutes.
 The bulk tester will actively report progress, folder-by-folder, and signal any test failures encountered.
 In the end, a list of all failed tests (the eight given above) will be printed.

 1. If you would like to test a specific subfolder of the test suite, simply add it to the test path.
 For example, to run only the tests for `Array.prototype.reduce`, execute, from the main Gillian folder: